Podima2/apply/applications/ElevantuChanges.md

 **Tagline:** World First Web3-powered Habit Gym

 **Brief Description:**
 Elevantu is a behavioral coaching platform designed to help individuals achieve goals through consistent real-world challenges.
 Users participate in **missions**, logging their daily progress which is verified by a group of user-chosen **nominees**.
-Upon nominee consensus, users are rewarded with a variable amount of "Juice"—the native digital currency that powers the ecosystem.
-Users can also stake Juice on their mission completion, adding a tangible layer of personal accountability.
-This gamified system incentivizes long-term engagement; as users consistently complete habits and earn Juice, they randomly unlock new functionality and exclusive rewards, providing a tiered reward experience that feels both exciting and valuable.
+Upon nominee consensus, users are rewarded with a variable amount of '**Core**'—the native digital currency that powers the ecosystem.
+Users can also stake 'Core' on their mission completion, adding a tangible layer of personal accountability.
+This gamified system incentivizes long-term engagement; as users consistently complete habits and earn Core, they randomly unlock new functionality and exclusive rewards, providing a tiered reward experience that feels both exciting and valuable.
 Elevantu fosters genuine accountability and tangible self-improvement.

 **Integration with Polkadot:**
 Elevantu is not just built on Polkadot — it is architecturally and philosophically aligned with Polkadot.
 Polkadot enables us to: